NHC Position Type

 - Skill with Microsoft Office or other software for a variety of data processing operations involving a range of problem solving, record keeping, correspondence, and service tracking options

 The service activities are reviewed for accuracy through spot checks, through complaints from customers, and through observation of the Member at service.
-The Member independently plans and carries out the projects and selects the approaches and methods to be used in solving problems.
 Completed projects are reviewed very generally to determine that objectives have been met and are in compliance with policies and regulations.

 Purpose and Impact of Service Position Assignments

-The service position product or service affects the accuracy, reliability, or acceptability of further processes or services.
-The service position assignments involve a variety of conventional problems, questions, or situations that conform to established criteria.
+Service position assignments involve a variety of conventional problems, questions, or situations that conform to established criteria.
+The service position product or services affect the social, physical, and economic well-being of a substantial number of people on an ongoing basis.
 The member is required to investigate or analyze a variety of unusual conditions, problems, or questions.